Geology 101 - Physical Geology » Fall 2020 » Yosemite

 What three things are distinctive about Yosemite?

-A. Half dome, Yosemite Falls, Redwoods
+A. Half dome, Niagara Falls, El Capitan

-B. Half dome, Yosemite Falls, El Capitan
+C. Half dome, Yosemite Falls, El Capitan

-C. Half dome, Yosemite Falls, Angel’s Landing
+D. Half dome, Yosemite Falls, Angel’s Landing

 E. Half dome, Multinomah Falls, El Capitan